Canonical URLs: A Beginner's Guide to Canonical Tags

 List Canonical URLs Only in Your Sitemap

-Canonical Tags: SEO Best Practices
+Canonical Tags SEO Best Practices

 Specify One Canonical URL Per Page

-Be careful not to accidentally include two canonical tags within your page's HTML code.
-If you set the canonical tag using a setting in your CMS, don't manually add additional canonical tags to your HTML.
+If you set the canonical tag in your CMS settings, don’t manually add canonical tags to your HTML.

-And if you add rel="canonical" to the HTML, don’t also add it to the HTTP header.
+If you add rel="canonical" to the HTML, don’t also add it to the HTTP header.

 Specify the Correct Domain Protocol

-Check out our guide to learn more about redirecting from HTTP to HTTPS.
+Refer to our guide to learn more about redirecting from HTTP to HTTPS.

 Specify Trailing Slash or Non-Trailing Slash URLs